edeliu2000/genome/service-modelstore/sdk/src/python/README.md

-A client for genome's ModelStore
+A client for genome's ModelStore and EvaluationStore